AdaCore/gnatstudio/docs/users_guide/environment.rst

   Then it means there is a conflict with :file:`~/.local/share/mime/mime.cache`.
   Removing this file will solve this conflict.

-*GPS requiring a display depth of at least 24 bits*
+*GPS requires a display depth of at least 24 bits*

   GPS requires a display depth of at least 24 bits per pixel.
 This can be an issue when using Windows remotely, since the Remote Desktop feature is